 Pine Tree Pollen Coats the Northeast

+The pollen is coming from the white pine tree.
 The white pine, so named for the light hue of its wood, is the dominant variety of pine from Maine to the mid-Atlantic, and west to the Great Lakes region.

 ``I’m sure it has been this bad, but not in the last few years memory,″ said John O’Keefe, coordinator of the Fisher Museum of Forestry in Petersham.